 Climate Change Projections of Streamflow with Uncertainty

 Here we explore how projections of future water availability and flood risk under climate change are influenced by the choice of calibration approach.
 For the Kabul River basin, the CMIP5 GCM projections of monthly total precipitation and mean temperature are shown in Figure S5.
 According to the CMIP5 ensemble, precipitation projections show no clear trend; the average precipitation change in monthly total precipitation fluctuates between -10mm and 10mm.
 On the other hand, temperature clearly shows an upward trend for both radiative forcing scenarios.
-The average changes in annual temperature are +2.2oC and +2.8oC for RCP4.5 and RCP8.5, respectively.
+The average changes in annual temperature are +2.2oC and +2.8oC for RCP4.5 and RCP8.5, which, using the Hamon method, correspond to an increase in annual PET by approximately 100mm and 150mm, respectively.

-We first examine monthly streamflow climatology across four calibration strategies: the Semi-Pooled and Dist-Pooled (most promising calibration strategies), as well as the Lump-Outlet (as a baseline) and Dist-Outlet (the best outlet calibration strategy).
-Figure 9 shows the monthly streamflow predictions for the historical period and the 2050s under the RCP 4.5 and 8.5 scenarios.
-The whisker bars indicate the range across the 50 calibration trials; for the future scenarios, the whisker bars are derived by averaging over the 36 different climate projections for each of the 50 trials.
-For the historical time period, all calibration schemes match the observed climatology at Dakah well, but monthly streamflow is underestimated in most of months at Kama and Asmar under the basin outlet calibrations, particularly by the Lump-Outlet.
-The historical streamflow climatology from the outlet calibration strategies also tends to be highly uncertain for the months of June, July, August, and September, especially compared to the SemiPool and DistPool.
+We first examine average monthly streamflow estimates across four calibration strategies: the Semi-Pooled and Dist-Pooled (most promising calibration strategies), as well as the Lump-Outlet (as a baseline) and Dist-Outlet (the best outlet calibration strategy).
+Figure 10 shows the monthly streamflow estimates for the historical period with the whisker bars indicating the uncertainty range across the 50 calibration trials.
+The monthly streamflow predictions are also provided for the 2050s under the RCP 4.5 and 8.5 scenarios.
+For the future scenarios, the whisker bars are derived by averaging over the 36 different climate projections for each of the 50 trials.
+For the historical time period, all calibration schemes match the observed monthly streamflow at Dakah well, but monthly streamflow is underestimated in most of months at Kama and Asmar under the basin outlet calibrations, particularly by the Lump-Outlet.
+The historical monthly streamflow estimates from the outlet calibration strategies also tends to be highly uncertain for the months of June, July, August, and September, especially compared to the SemiPool and DistPool.

-Under future climate projections, the four calibration strategies show similar changes in climatology at Dakah, but the magnitudes of change are somewhat different.
+Under future climate projections for the 2050s, the four calibration strategies show similar changes in monthly streamflow at Dakah, but the magnitudes of change are somewhat different.
 All calibration strategies suggest reduction in streamflow for June, July, and August under both RCP4.5 and RCP8.5 scenarios.
 Also, the peak monthly flow, which occurred in June or July in the historical period, is shifted to May at Dakah.
 However, the Lump-Outlet predicts less reduction of flow in June and July and a greater reduction in August and September as compared to the other three calibrations.
-Considering that all calibration schemes had similar levels of good performance at this site for both calibration and validation periods, it is notable that they project future streamflow climatology somewhat differently.
+Considering that all calibration schemes had similar levels of good performance at this site for both calibration and validation periods, it is notable that they project future streamflow somewhat differently.

-Future streamflow climatology at Kama and Asmar vary widely between the four calibration schemes, mostly an artifact of their historic differences (Figure 9).
+Future monthly streamflow predictions at Kama and Asmar vary widely between the four calibration schemes, mostly an artifact of their historic differences (Figure 10).
 Streamflow projections under the outlet calibration strategies tend to show large uncertainties at these two sites, particularly the Lump-Outlet calibration.
 For three months, July through September, the outlet calibration and pooled calibration strategies provide substantially different insights about future water availability at Kama and Asmar.
 The outlet calibrations suggest less water with large uncertainties for those months as compared to the pooled calibrations.
 At Kama, the pooled calibrations suggest significant changes in the pattern of peak monthly flow timing under both RCP scenarios; instead of having a clear peak in July, streamflow from May to August show similar amounts of water.